qdrant/landing_page/qdrant-landing/content/documentation/concepts/hybrid-queries.md

 ## Flexible interface

-Other than the introduction of `prefetch`, the `Query API` has been designed to make querying easy, here are a few bonus features.
+Other than the introduction of `prefetch`, the `Query API` has been designed to make querying simpler.
+Let's look at a few bonus features:

 ### Query by ID